monch1962/kube-pg-backup-restore/README.md

 ### Restore via TCP connection

-'$ docker run -v /path/for/backup:/var/pgdata -it --rm --entrypoint psql jbergknoff/postgresql-client -h HOST -U USER DATABASE < /var/pg_data/mydump.sql`
+`$ docker run -v /path/for/backup:/var/pgdata -it --rm --entrypoint psql jbergknoff/postgresql-client -h HOST -U USER DATABASE < /var/pg_data/mydump.sql`

 This command is the reverse of the backup option above.
 It will restore a backup located at `/path/for/backup/mydump.sql` to the `DATABASE` database running on `HOST`.
-The Postgres user `USER` will need to have the necessary database admin privileges to perform the restore
+The Postgres user `USER` will need to have the necessary database admin privileges to perform the restore.

+If this command is run inside a Kubernetes environment, this functionality could be implemented as a Kubernetes Batch job and/or potentially triggered via CI.
+Consult with your DevOps team to get this implemented.